Transportation Strikes in France 2023

 The fall of the chandelier actually mirrors a real accident at the Opera Garnier in 1896, when one of the counterweights of the 7-tonne chandelier fell into the audience and killed one person.

 14. The Opera Stage Can Fit the Arc de Triomphe!

 The Palais Garnier’s vast stage is the largest in Europe, measuring 52 meters wide by 62 meters high, vast enough to fit the Arc de Triomphe!

-Following a concept which already existed in other opera houses in Italy, Garnier added a slight incline to the stage, allowing visitors to have a better view.
+Following a concept that already existed in other opera houses in Italy, Charles Garnier added a slight incline to the stage, allowing visitors to have a better view.
 With such incredible measures, the 5% incline means that the stage is one meter higher at the back than the front.

 15. There Really Are Buried Phonographic Recordings